 She did not issue certificates but in a letter to the American Center for the Alexander Technique (Western region) in 1986, listed the teachers she considered ‘very well qualified as teachers of the Alexander Technique’.
-The issue of whether – and how – she trained teachers is addressed by William Conable in the letter ‘Did Marjorie Barstow train teachers?’.
+She also answered the question of whether she ever trained or certified teachers in a panel discusion at the 1988 Brighton Congress.
+The issue of whether – and how – she trained teachers is also addressed by William Conable in the letter ‘Did Marjorie Barstow train teachers?’.

-Apart from a foreword to the 1984 Centerline Press edition of UoS, there are no published writings by Barstow on the Technique.
+Marjorie Barstow wrote a foreword to the 1984 Centerline Press edition of UoS.

 In addition many teachers who trained with Barstow have written on her teaching.
 The most substantial work is a collection of 39 articles in Marjorie Barstow – Her Teaching and Training.
+A description of what is meant by ‘group teaching’ and how Barstow developed it is given in ‘Let’s get rid of “group teaching”!’ by Donald Weed.
 A number of interviews of various teachers by Robert Rickover on Barstow’s teaching are available as podcasts.